 \section{Computational Cost}

 All experiments are conducted on a single H100 (80GB).

-\paragraph{Dataset construction efficiency.} RIO-Bench is highly efficient to construct.
-Question generation is CPU-only and takes negligible time, and applying typographic attacks---implemented as simple text overlays---is also extremely fast on CPU.
-We use GPU only for two steps: (1) \textbf{CLIP-based scoring} of ground-truth object labels from multi-label annotations, which took around 10 minutes for the train and validation sets with a batch size of 64; (2) \textbf{Attack-word generation} for Text-VQA counterparts using Llama-3~\cite{dubey2024llama}, requiring approximately 2 hours for the train and validation sets (batch size 4).
-Overall, the full dataset construction completes in roughly 3 hours, demonstrating the efficiency of our pipeline.
+\textbf{Dataset construction efficiency.} The Overlay-Attack subsets of RIO-Bench are efficient to construct.
+Question generation is CPU-only and takes negligible time, and rendering typographic overlays is also lightweight on CPU.
+GPU computation is used only for two steps: \begin{itemize} \item \textbf{CLIP-based scoring} for selecting ground-truth object labels from multi-label annotations, which takes around 10 minutes over the train and validation splits with batch size 64; \item \textbf{Attack-word generation} for Text-VQA using Llama-3~\footnote{meta-llama/Llama-3.1-8B-Instruct}~\cite{dubey2024llama}, which takes about 2 hours over the train and validation splits with batch size 4. \end{itemize} Overall, the full Overlay-Attack benchmark can be constructed in a few hours.